Skip to main content

 Back to top

-The State Health Plan of North Carolina administers two Preferred Provider Organization (PPO) plans to UNC faculty and staff (SHRA & EHRA), and they are underwritten by Blue Cross Blue Shield of North Carolina, which offers coverage for in-network and/or out-of-network providers.
+The State Health Plan of North Carolina administers two Preferred Provider Organization (PPO) plans to UNC faculty and staff (SHRA & EHRA), and they are administered by Aetna, which offers coverage for in-network and/or out-of-network providers.
 The University contributes toward the monthly cost of coverage for regular full-time employees.
-If have any questions, contact us at benefits@unc.edu.
+If you have any questions, contact us at benefits@unc.edu.

 State Health Plan of North Carolina